NFL players approve labor deal, including 17-game season

 ”We are pleased that the players have voted to ratify the proposed new CBA, which will provide substantial benefits to all current and retired players, increase jobs, ensure continued progress on player safety, and give our fans more and better football,” Goodell said in a statement. ”We appreciate the tireless efforts of the members of the Management Council Executive Committee and the NFLPA leadership, both of whom devoted nearly a year to detailed, good faith negotiations to reach this comprehensive, transformative agreement.”

-Soon after the union announced the voting results, it began discussing with the league the planned opening of the 2020 NFL business season on Wednesday with free agency and trades.
-A delay is possible given league restrictions on travel as a safeguard against the new coronavirus.
+After discussions with the union during the day, the NFL sent a memo to all teams Sunday night that the league will open the 2020 NFL business season on Wednesday, as scheduled, with free agency and trades.
+A delay had been considered a possibility given league restrictions on travel as a safeguard against the new coronavirus.

-Timing and potential format changes for the draft, scheduled for Las Vegas from April 23-25, also could be discussed.
+There was no immediate word on timing and potential format changes for the draft, scheduled for Las Vegas from April 23-25, something that was also expected to be discussed by the NFL and NFLPA.

 A 17-game schedule won’t happen before the 2021 season.
 The mechanics for an uneven number of games – neutral sites or which teams get nine home games – will be worked out in the interim.